(best viewed in Times font); last update 4 February 2012

 A brief downloadable article about the Leiden relief, by Dr. Louk Tilanus, is to be found at http://media.leidenuniv.nl/legacy/doc2.pdf

-The Spring 2005 issue of The Medal carried large photographs of Theo's BAMS medal on the front and back cover.
+The Spring 2005 issue of The Medal carried large photographs of Theo's BAMS medal on the front and back covers.

 De Beeldenaar, bi-monthly magazine for numismatics and medallic art in The Netherlands, devoted a large portion of its last issue for 2003 to Theo and his medallic work.
 Hans de Koning contributed an introductory article, a complete inventory of Theo's medals, and a review of the above book .